-testified that his father was away from the home for a portion of the first spike period- the first spike started four (4) days after the elder left the property on July 15th and stopped six (6) days after he returned from travel. , also, testified that the property is used for storage for his business and he and his wife have access to the property.
-The Hearing Officer notes that the property is multi-level with water sources on multiple levels- 8 bathrooms/3 kitchens/2 utility sinks- not occupied by the elder accessible and used for his son's business purposes. testified that the water valve in the basement was turned off but the water is on for the utility sink, even in the basement.
+testified that his father was away from the home for a portion of the first spike period- the first spike started four (4) days after the elder for the left the property on July 15th and stopped six (6) days after he returned from travel.
+Source and the started for the storage for his business and he and his wife have access to the property.
+The Hearing Officer notes that the property is multi-level with water sources on multiple levels- 8 bathrooms/3 kitchens/2 utility sinks- not occupied by the elder sector, but accessible and used for his son's business purposes.
+Sector testified that the water valve in the basement was turned off but the water is on for the utility sink, even in the basement.